MathieuFortune/mathieufortune.github.io/_posts/2016-05-24-checkout-project-feedback.markdown

 ## Conclusion

 Checkout process redesign is still in development.
-The second mvp release is online and there is not many work left to totally replace the old version.
-Analytics data have already shown an increase of conversion rate and a decrease of abandon rate.
+The second mvp release is online and there is not many works left to totally replace the old version.
+Analytics data have already shown an increase of conversion rate and a decrease of abandoning rate.